This is my 2004 translation of John’s gospel.

 24 So some of the Pharisees were sent 25 and they asked him and said to him, “Why do you baptize if you are not the Messiah, nor Elijah, nor the prophet [Moses]?”
 26 John answered them, saying, “I am baptizing with water; in the midst of you has stood [έστηκεν, pf, follow p66] one whom you do not know, 27 one who is coming after me, one whom I am not worthy that I should loosen his sandal strap.”
 28 These things happened in Bethany across the Jordan, where John was baptizing.

 29 The next day, John sees Jesus coming toward him and says, “Behold the lamb of god who lifts away the sin of the world.
-30 This is the one of whom I said, ‘After me a man is coming who was generated before me because he preceded me [with the possible connotation of a higher ranking superior based on seniority, i.e. that Jesus was “first,” πρωτός].’
+30 This is the one of whom I said, ‘After me a man is coming who was generated before me because he preceded me [this is a fun little word play with the possible connotation that Jesus is s higher ranking superior, based on seniority, i.e. that Jesus was “first,” πρωτός].’
 31 And I have never met him, but I came baptizing with water in order that he should be revealed to Israel.”
 32 And John testified, saying, “I have seen the spirit descending as a dove from heaven and alighting upon him.
 33 And I have never met him before, but the one who sent me to baptize with water, that one said to me, ‘Upon whomever you should see the spirit descending and alighting, this is the one who baptizes with the holy spirit.’
 34 And I have seen and have testified that this one is the son of god.”

 35 The next day, again, John and two of his disciples were standing there when John sees Jesus walking about and says, “Behold the lamb of god.”
 37 And the two disciples heard him speaking and they listened to Jesus.
 38 And Jesus, turning and seeing them listening, says to them, “What are you looking for?”
 And they said to him, “Rabbi, which is to say, being interpreted, ‘teacher,’ where are you staying?”
 39 He says to them, “Come and see.”
 They went and saw where he lived and they stayed with him that day; it was the tenth hour.